How Important Is Christian Stewardship?

 Ownership and stewardship differ in one important aspect.
 Ownership entitles a person to decide how he uses his wealth; he answers to no one.
 A steward acts on behalf of the owner and at his direction.
 In either case property must be protected from theft.

-In regard to Wesley’s first question, when we act as if we own our money we don’t protect it from theft so that we can use it for God’s purposes, but instead we protect it from being used for God’s purposes so that we can use it for our purposes.
+In regard to Wesley’s first question, when we act as if we own our money we don’t protect it from theft so that we can use it for God’s purposes.
+Instead we protect it from being used for God’s purposes so that we can use it for our purposes.
 But the Bible proclaims that in doing so we become the thief.
 We rob God (Malachi 3:8) and place ourselves in danger of losing our life because we are not rich toward God (Luke 12:20).
 In contrast, when we act as his steward we store our treasure in heaven where the thief cannot steal it (Matthew 6:20).
 We are able to live life unshackled from worry (Matthew 6:31-34).